A nanny is a professional carer who looks after children in the children’s own home.

-You might already know a family interested in sharing with you.
+You might already know a family interested in sharing with you from your workplace, neighbourhood or social circles.
 Otherwise, some agencies will help families connect.
 You could also search for nanny-sharing organisations online.

 - how many children in total you want a nanny to care for

-- the number of children one nanny can take in a car – if you want the nanny to drive the children places
+- how many children one nanny can take in a car – if you want the nanny to drive the children places

 - whether you prefer the other children to be around the same age as your children